patrick-crawford/WEB422-Backup/notes/angular-attributes-directives.md

 ### Style Binding

-If we wanted to accomplish a similar task using "style" attribute instead, we must use a slightly different syntax.
+If we wanted to accomplish a similar task using the "style" attribute instead, we must use a slightly different syntax.
 For example, if we wanted to set the "background-color" of one of the cells in the above table to "lightgrey", the regular HTML "style" attribute would look like:

 ```html
 <td style="background-color: lightgrey" >Column 1</td>